 Chocolate desserts might not be the best thing for the waistline, but it is good for the soul.
 It’s a good solution to a bad day, and has the uncanny ability to make me smile.
 I am certain heaven is drenched in chocolate.

-My love for Chocolate Chess Pie developed (and exploded like crazy) during my time in Memphis.
+My love for Chocolate Chess Pie developed (and exploded like crazy) during my years living in Memphis, Tennessee.
 I am a homebody at heart, and my idea of a good Friday is coming home from work after a long day, get take out, decompress by watching tv, and end the night with Muddy’s Bake Shop‘s Coco Chanel Chocolate Chess Pie.

 For the pie crust, you can make your own, or use a store-bought one.
 For this recipe I am using the classic Pillsbury pie crust.
 One box, with two round crusts in it, is plenty enough to make a dozen little pies (one muffin pan).
-Use a 4 inch cookie cutter to cut out circles…

 The rolled-out mini pie crust might be bigger than what the muffin cups looks to fit, but that is okay.
-Fold the sides of the mini crusts all around and gently push the crusts into the cups – and it doesn’t have to be perfect.
+Fold the sides of the mini crusts all around and gently push the crusts into the cups if needed – and it doesn’t have to be perfect.
 A little bit of imperfection gives the pies a bit more character.
 I also think it’s neat when they look slightly different from one another.

 The secret in these little pies is the fabulous melted dark chocolate, in addition to cocoa powder, in the filling.
 Melted dark chocolate.
 Yum.
 It intensifies the chocolate flavors in the filling, bringing the yummy factor up ten notches.
 I think my stomach just made a hungry sound.